dib-lab/2021-paper-ibd/manuscript.md

 As high fidelity long read sequencing of microbiomes becomes increasingly common (CITE: Bickhart, News and Views?) long reads can be integrated into the approaches introduced here, enabling lineage-resolved association detection directly from sequencing data.

 While we found conserved signatures in IBD subtype, we found no evidence for disease-specific microbiomes, or pangenomes of the organisms that comprise them.
-The observation that almost all amino acid k-mers in coding domatin sequences within a pangenome occur in CD, UC, and nonIBD suggests the presence of ecotypes -- subspecies that are adapted to different environments -- rather than pathotypes -- subspecies associated with a specific disease.
+The observation that almost all amino acid k-mers in coding domain sequences within a pangenome occur in CD, UC, and nonIBD suggests the presence of ecotypes -- subspecies that are adapted to different environments -- rather than pathotypes -- subspecies associated with a specific disease.
 Similarly, while some genomic sequences were enriched in IBD microbiomes, these sequences were all detected in nonIBD at low frequency.
 These patterns in part explain the inconsistent results generated in IBD subtype characterization, where no consistent microbiological signal has emerged in human gut microbiomes other than loss of diversity [@doi:10.1186/s12967-019-02174-1].